yarhamjohn/chess/README.md

 - Legal moves for the selected piece are shown in yellow, and illegal moves in red.
 - When a player is in check, the king is highlighted in red and only moves that escape check are permitted.
 - The game can be restarted at any point.

+## Version 1.0.1
+Minor patch that improves the way the drag and drop interface works when attempting a castling manouver.